jchoi25/Censys-Take-Home/README.md

 python3 main.py
 ```

+This will return a csv file named `out.csv`.
 The output path is set to the root of the project repository.
 To change the output location, edit the filepath variable in `main.py`.